 I've been birding for as long as I can remember, which is likely my entire life.
 Even when I was just a small kid my father would take me birding all around the area, but just growing up in a rural spot has cultivated my fascination with the outdoors.

-A few Christmases ago, I got very serious about photography and took my gift money and bought a Canon PowerShot SX50 HS to replace the Sony I had “borrowed” from my mother.
+A few Christmases ago, I got serious about photography and took my gift money and bought a Canon PowerShot SX50 HS to replace the Sony I had “borrowed” from my mother.
 This camera was great and did the job, and I was blessed to learn with it.
-However last year I saved up and bought a Canon EOS 7D and 400mm f/5.6L lens.
+However a couple years ago I saved up and bought a Canon EOS 7D and 400mm f/5.6L lens.
 This is a dream setup for me, and I am privileged to own it.
 I hope to share with you here God's stunning world that I see through my lens.

 Personal things about me:

 I have three pets: my two sisters and a cat.

 My parents are fantastic, and my dad enjoys birding with me whenever he can get away from work.

-I play soccer and run track for Hamilton/Wenham RHS, and love almost any game.
+I play soccer and run track for Hamilton/Wenham HS, and love almost any game.
 I'm probably over-competitive.
 Never mind.
 I'm definitely over-competitive.